mamewotoko/podplayer/README.md

         * stop playing
         * or mark error item and try playing next unerror item
    * when only one episode is registered, list is in tap to refresh mode after loaded
-* add test
+* add  / update test
+    * MainActivityTest, PodcastActivity then testAbortReload blocks...
+    * preference
+    * notification
+    * gesture?
+    * landscape UI
     * stop playing when network error occur
        * network info is connected and avaiable but actually wifi error and 3g is disabled
 * store podcast list in database
-* add/mark listened item list
-    * ? not listened / ! listened
-    * remember listened timestamp
-* save latest few item to savedInstanceState
-* filter not listened item only (preference)
 * use database to manage loaded episodes
-    * display mark which is already played, new item etc...
+    * display mark for new item etc...
-    * to reduce reload of podcast
+    * to reduce reload of podcast remember last load time for each podcast
     * show description of playing episode
     * save podcast list and updated time as state
 * move state to service